pic

 Am I a candidate for myofunctional therapy?

 Strategies for Success provides myofunctional therapy for children and adults with signs or symptoms of OMD.
-They may consider you a candidate for therapy if you have any of the following:
+They may consider you a candidate for treatment if you have any of the following:

 • Misaligned teeth